 If there are three co-owners of property in a tenancy in common agreement, all areas of the property are equally owned, however, each tenant in common may own a different percentage of ownership interest.
-Let’s say Owner A owns 50% of the property while Owner B and Owner C each own 25% of the property.
-While Owner A may have a larger portion of ownership interest, no co-owner can claim rights to specific parts of the property – the asset is shared equally regardless of ownership percentages.
+Let’s say Owner A owns 50 percent of the property, and Owners B and C each own 25 percent of the property.
+Owner A may have a larger portion of ownership interest, but no co-owner can claim rights to specific parts of the property – the asset is shared equally regardless of ownership percentages.

 - The right to transfer ownership